DavidManda/QuIPv/Portfolio A/Project requirements.md

 ![high-level use-case diagram](usecase.jpg)

 ### Achieving Use-Case Goals
-- Reporting - Have a range of useful visualisations to utilise in report for client
+- Reporting - Have a visualisations that effectively conveys drivers and outcomes to utilise in report for client
     1. Ensure sufficient qualitative data is collected, it is coded correctly and ready to be imported into visualisation software.
     1. Visualisation software correctly uses the coded data to represents the collected data.
-It must also have a few variations of ways to display chosen data.
+    1. The visualisation software can reduce the data set, so that only drivers with outcomes of significant weight is displayed
+    1. The visualisation allows for manipulation of the graph, so it can be presented neatly, with minimal edges crossing over.
-    1. Visualisation software exports the visualisation ready for use in the report, there may be multiple export types, static and dynamic.
+    1. Visualisation software exports the visualisation as a .png ready for use in the report.
+    1. The product allows for separate users, so accounts can be created for the clients clients to view dynamic visualisations.
     1. An unintended path through system, would be having limited variations of ways to display the data, and only being able to export the visualisation as a static image.
 - Evaluation Community - To be able to assess process of investigation and the final findings to ensure QuiP is working
     1. Firstly the evaluation community would need to assess the collection of data, and how process of preparing it for use in the visualisation software.
 The QuiP is a part of this